AlloryDante/undetected-browser/README.md

 # Undetected Browser

 Undetected Browser is a framework that extends Puppeteer capabilities with even more usefull functions.
 It can run any puppeteer browser instance and its modular system will allow you to build plugins on top of it.
+Special thanks to @TheGP and @wiz64 for support on codebase ideeas.

 ## Features

 - Works with Bablosoft, Puppeteer, Puppeteer Stealth
 - Implement more complicated functions for better selectors, better navigation waiting etc.
 - Mimic human like interaction on the page through special functions
+- Uses @forad/puppeteer-humanize and ghost-cursor to deliver results

 ## Installation